FarronF/limerick-council-meetings/meetings/2024/01/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare Rathkeale - 12th December 2023.md

 Members requested a timeline for when the scheme would be completed.
 The Senior

-Executive Engineer, Mid West Road Design Office advised it is hoped the scheme would--- 5
+Executive Engineer, Mid West Road Design Office advised it is hoped the scheme would
+---
+5

 be completed by mid-2027, but noted that this was a very ambitious target and that there